 Deadpool 2 has a whole host of cameos, but the most thrilling was undoubtedly that of the Juggernaut.
 One of the X-Men's oldest enemies in the comics, the Juggernaut was created by Stan Lee and Jack Kirby in 1965's Uncanny X-Men #12.
 Since then, Cain Marko has traded blows with everyone from Colossus to the Incredible Hulk; he's crossed paths with heroes as diverse as Spider-Man and Thor.

-This isn't the first time Fox has included the Juggernaut in their X-Men movies, although some fans may wish it was.
+Juggernaut in Deadpool 2 isn't the first time Fox has included in their X-Men movies, although some fans may wish it was.
 Vinnie Jones interpretation in X-Men: The Last Stand frustrated and appalled in equal measure, with Brett Ratner essentially reimagining Juggernaut as a mutant whose power was basically to charge through things.
 He was defeated when he got too close to a power-dampening kid while still charging, and knocked himself out when he collided with a wall.
 Hardly the character's finest hour.

 In the comics, Cain Marko is Professor Xavier's step-brother, a bully who was exposed to the mystical energy of the Crystal of Cyttorak.
 He became the Juggernaut, Cyttorak's avatar of destruction upon Earth, blessed with unlimited physical power and almost impossible to stop.
 It's certainly appropriate having Juggernaut appear in what's essentially an X-Force origin film; he was one of the first villains to take on X-Force in Rob Liefeld's classic 1992 run.